Janet Waldo & Cathy Dougher (singing) – Josie McCoy

 Deordio with art by Audrey Mok.

-In 2001, Universal
+In 2001, Universal Pictures

-Pictures and Metro-Goldwyn-Mayer produced
+and Metro-Goldwyn-Mayer produced a live-action

-by Harry Elfont and Deborah Kaplan, the film
+Josie movie.
+Directed by Harry Elfont and Deborah Kaplan, the film

 featured Rachel Leigh Cook as